eXparity/exparity-stub/README.md

 How To Create Random Stub Interfaces
 ------------------------------------

-If you are creating tests where you would like an interface or a non-bean class to return random values then the StubBuilder class can do this for you.
+If you are creating tests where you would like an interface or any java class to return random values then the StubBuilder class can do this for you.
 It is ideal for unit testing where you are less concerned about the responses from the objects, and more that they respond with non null values.

 	Person aPerson = StubBuilder.aRandomStubOf(Person.class).build();
 	MyInterface service = StubBuilder.aRandomStubOf(MyInterface.class).with(mockService);